Eric Tomlinson: Professional career

+Pre-draft

-On December 11, 2014, it was announced that Tomlinson had accepted his invitation to appear on the NFLPA Collegiate Bowl, along with teammate Jameill Showers.
+On December 11, 2014, it was announced that Tomlinson had accepted his invitation to appear in the NFLPA Collegiate Bowl, along with teammate Jameill Showers.
 On January 17, 2015, he played in the NFLPA Collegiate Bowl and was part of Mike Holmgren's American team that lost 17–0.
 Tomlinson was one of 19 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He had a mediocre performance overall, finishing ninth among his position group in the 40-yard dash and tenth in the bench press.
 On April 9, 2015, Tomlinson attended UTEP's pro day and performed the majority of combine drills again.
 He was able to have a better showing than his day at the combine and lowered his times in the 40-yard dash (4.77s), 20-yard dash (4.82s), and 10-yard dash (1.73s).
 His unofficial time in the 40-yard dash would've been the third best time among all tight ends who participated at the combine.
 At the conclusion of the pre-draft process, Tomlinson was projected to be an undrafted free agent by NFL draft experts and scouts.
 He was ranked the 20th best tight end prospect in the draft by NFLDraftScout.com.

 Philadelphia Eagles

-After going undrafted in the 2015 NFL Draft, Tomlinson signed with the Philadelphia Eagles.
+After going undrafted in the 2015 NFL draft, Tomlinson signed with the Philadelphia Eagles.
 He was released during final roster cuts on September 4, 2015.

-Houston Texans
+Houston Texans (first stint)

 On September 6, 2015, Tomlinson was signed to the Houston Texans' practice squad where he spent his entire rookie season.
-He was released on September 3, 2016 as part of final roster cuts.
+He was released on September 3, 2016, as part of final roster cuts.
 The next day, he was signed to the Texans' practice squad.